3-Series (E36)Chat relating to the BMW 3-Series from 1992-1999. Autodoodad

 My guess is that the 4 door is heavier, and therefore perhaps a tad slower in 0-60 times.
 The 2 door does not have door frames around the window glass, the 4 door does.

-Enjoy looking or whatever you're doing :P
+Enjoy looking or whatever you're doing :p

-Originally posted by Darkmage@Oct 8 2004, 07:49 AM I just have a few questions
+Originally posted by Darkmage@Oct 8 2004, 07:49 AM

 (These are all relating to the 96' 328i)